 Unfortunately the series stumbles with its storytelling as especially for someone like me who didn’t binge through it and instead kept to episode per day, it really doesn’t tell anything cohesively.
 Opposite to the score, it plays out more like bunch of single releases rather than an 8-track album with a through line.
 Most noticeable it is between episodes one and two where it looks, sounds and feels like two different shows.
 On top of that the multiple timelines are executed very messily since the transitions aren’t smooth or clear.
 This might also lead to plenty of supporting actors not really knowing their character’s places in the story, Lars Mikkelsen (as Stregobor) and Royce Pierreson (as Istredd) being the most obviously underwhelming.
 All in all the first eight episodes feel a lot more like a lead-up to midseason finale and not a complete season of plot lines coming together in the end.

-Smileys: Score, Henry Cavill, action scenes, stunt choreography, MyAnna Buring
+Smileys: Score, Henry Cavill, stunt choreography, MyAnna Buring

-Frowneys: Structure, pacing, transitions, Lars Mikkelsen, Royce Pierreson
+Frowneys: Structure, pacing, Lars Mikkelsen, Royce Pierreson, tone

 The Witcher has enough magic to be thrilling but it still needs some polishing.